phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ---
 class: compact, col-2

-The agent is also running in server mode, which means it is part of the [gossip protocol][4] used to connect all the server instances together.
-We can view the members of the gossip ring using the [`server members`][5] command:
+- The agent is also running in **server** mode.
+  - This means it is part of the [gossip protocol][4] used to connect all the server instances together.
+  - We can view the members of the gossip ring using the [`server members`][5] command:

 ```shell
 *$ nomad server members